camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

 Lab Reports and Assignments
 ---------------------------

+* Every chapter must be read completely before the start of any individual lab report.

 * See the [lab report template below](#lab-report-example-section) for an example of what needs to be covered for every lab report.